Celebrating Six Months with No Dye!

 I only wash my hair twice a week, to keep my hair from drying out.

-Before I blow dry or curl my hair, I use Enjoy Protect & Shine – I still hate the sweet smell, but I love the way it makes the silvers sparkle!
+Before I blow dry or curl my hair, I protect it by spraying it with Enjoy Protect & Shine – I am not fan of the smell, but I love the way it makes the silvers sparkle!

-By far, the biggest change in my routine is that I wear a hat whenever I’m in the sun, to protect my silvers from yellowing.
+By far, the biggest change in my routine is that I wear a hat whenever I’m in the sun, to protect my gray hair from yellowing.

 I should have been wearing a hat anyway, but I always feel like a dork in a hat.
 But I no longer care if I look like a GIANT DORK, so I keep a hat in my car at all times.